jeremyjordan/midi-lm/README.md

 You can also continue training from a checkpoint saved in Weights and Biases using the `resume` command.
 This command assumes that you have a checkpoint saved as a Weights and Biases artifact.
 It will load the configuration from the run associated with the provided artifact, and then can optionally provide a set of overrides passed from the command line.
-Anything after the `--` is treated as a Hydra override command.
+Anything after the `--` (end of options delimiter) is treated as a Hydra override command.
 You can use this to update certain configurations from the original run which you would like to change, such as training for more epochs.

 ```
-resume user/project/model:tag -- trainer.max_epochs=20
+resume user/project/model:tag -- trainer.max_epochs=20 dataset.batch_size=32
 ```

 By default, much of the model and training state will be loaded from the checkpoint.
 This includes states